COMPETITION: Odyssiad® - "A Journey to the Performance of a Lifetime"

 NEW THIS YEAR

-All pianists who want to enter the Odyssiad® competition in 2018 must concurrently register online for the Odyssiad® Festival.
+All pianists who want to enter the Odyssiad® competition in 2018 can register online later for the Odyssiad® Festival after the completion of the Preliminary Rounds and notification of the Semifinal Rounds..
 Fees have been modified to allow for greater access to both the festival and competition.
 Those who wish to attend the festival only and not enter the competition may register online for “Festival Only.”

 Private lessons with select Guest Artists will be offered during the Festival.
 Lessons are not required, but are optional, and can be arranged between the artist and the individual student for $100 per hour, cash or check only.
 Times available for lessons will be posted at the Registration Table beginning Monday, July 30, and throughout the Festival.

 The International Keyboard Odyssiad® Competition Solo Division is open to four age groups: Level A (13 and under), Level B (14-18), Level C (19-23), and Level D (24–35).
 Age is determined by competitor’s age as of June 15, 2018.

 Repertoire requirement: Free choice of solo piano repertoire (2-3 pieces) selected from the Baroque, Classical, Romantic, or 20th-21st century stylistic periods.
 Because different judges are used for each round, the same repertoire may be used for each progressive round.
 If the Odyssiad® Competition participant wants to change the repertoire in any round, the changes must be noted in the application where the Preliminary Round repertoire is listed.
 Any repertoire listings for any round may not be changed after June 15, 2018.

 Level A (13 and under) – minimum of 10 minutes, maximum of 12 minutes